NayanD-py/RNAseq_nonmodel/README.md

 ## 5. Determining and Removing Redundant Transcripts

-De novo transcriptomes are complex, containing both biological variation in the form of alternately spliced transcripts and nucleotide sequence variation, and technical issues such as fragmented transcripts.
-In this study we have six of them.
-In this tutorial, we're aiming to quantify gene expression at the gene level, so ideally we want to winnow out much of this complexity and create a single transcriptome with one transcript representing each underlying gene against which we can quantify gene expression for all six samples.
+De novo transcriptome assemblies are complex, containing both biological variation in the form of alternately spliced transcripts and nucleotide sequence variation, and technical issues such as fragmented transcripts.
+In this tutorial we have six de novo transcriptome assemblies.
+We're aiming to quantify gene expression at the gene level, so ideally we want to winnow out much of this complexity and create a single transcriptome with one transcript representing each underlying gene against which we can quantify gene expression for all six samples.
 In the previous step, we identified candidate coding regions for transcripts from all six samples.
 In this step, we'll cluster all those transcripts by amino acid sequence and select a single one to represent each cluster.

 ### Clustering using `vsearch`